 In this course, we utilize a digital textbook that has been included in Brightspace and Connect (although you can rent or purchase a hard-copy through Connect should you desire).
 However, not everyone enjoys reading and far fewer students enjoy reading textbooks!
+The textbook, in its entirety, is provided within the course content (Textbook Access > McGraw-Hill Connect).
 Each week, you will have a SmartBook assignment that covers the week's chapter.
 The assignment provides you with direct access to the textbook and utilizes a quiz-like format to evaluate your understanding of the material covered.
 It is recommended that you read the chapter in its entirety before attempting to answer the questions.
 Each SmartBook activity should last between 30-60 minutes, although attempting to answer questions without reading the text will cause the activity to go much longer.
 Also, there are two types of questions utilized in SmartBook activities.
 Rote memorization questions are the questions you are likely most familiar with - they require you to recall information from the text, such as a definition.
 Practical application questions are more challenging - they require you to apply what you have learned to a given situation or scenario.